The Impact of Healthy Diet and and Exercise on Sperm Quality

 Some fat in the diet is necessary for good health, but make sure you’re eating more of the healthful types of fats mentioned above, and less of these problematic fats:

 1) Saturated fats.
 These come largely from animal products, such as high-fat dairy products (butter, cream, ice cream, whole milk), high-fat cheeses (cheddar, Swiss, Gouda, Parmesan, Gruyere, cream cheese), fatty cuts of meat (including bacon and lard), and poultry skin.
 Saturated fats can also be found in some plant sources, such as palm and coconut oils.
 If the fat is solid at room temperature, then it is saturated.
 [Attaman JA.
-HumReprod 2012]
+HumReprod 2012].
+Low fat dairy products (such as skim milk) do not appear to negatively impact male fertility.
+[LaPointe S. FertSteril 2023]

 2) Meat intake.
 In terms of total meat intake, increased levels have not been associated with a change in fertility potential.
 In fact, intake of seafood has been associated with some potential benefits to sperm quality as described above.
-Leaner meats (e.g. chicken and turkey) as well as organ meats (e.g. liver) have not been associated with decreases in semen parameters.
-However, increased red meat intake (e.g. beef and pork) has been associated with lower fertility potential in men.
+Leaner meats (e.g. chicken and turkey) have not been associated with decreases in semen parameters, but there is conflicting evidence on sperm quality and the intake of organ meats (e.g. liver) [Lapointe S. FertSteril 2023] However, increased red meat intake (e.g. beef and pork) has been associated with lower fertility potential in men.
 [Afeike MC.
 Epidemiol 2014] If eliminating red meat is not an option, you can try to limit intake to about 18 ounces per week, and go for leaner cuts of beef (such as eye round, sirloin tip, top round, bottom round, and top sirloin) and pork (such as loin and tenderloin).
 Processed meats should also be avoided if possible as these have been associated with lower sperm quality as well.
 Examples of processed meat include hamburger, hot dogs, salami, and bologna.
 [Afeiche MC.
 JofNutr 2014]

 3) Fried foods.
 They often contain unhealthy saturated and trans fats, plus lots of calories.